France

 • Medicen Paris Region.
 This cluster, situated in Paris, focuses on five strategic areas: biological diagnostics, diagnostic and interventional imaging, regenerative medicine and biomaterials, digital health and translational medicine.

 • EURASANTé.
-Eurasanté is a development agency dedicated to tech transfer and business development in life sciences sector.
+Lille Northern France Health Cluster, Eurasanté is a development agency dedicated to tech transfer and business development in life sciences sector.

 Most prominent NL value chains (Innovate, Trade & Invest)

-• Medical Imaging: the Netherlands has a strong position in medical imaging (with Philips as a driver for this development) and has built a strong international name in creating strong ecosystems of research, clinical and business organizations.
-This is also a priority for France, e.g. in the area of oncology and degenerative diseases and could be an area of cooperation.
+• Medical Imaging: France has a strong position in medical imaging, e.g. in the area of oncology and degenerative diseases and could be an area of cooperation.
+Medical imaging is also a priority for the Netherlands (with Philips as a driver for this development) and has built a strong international name in creating strong ecosystems of research, clinical and business organisations.

 • Key-enabling technologies in Health: Both France and the Netherlands are strengthening their expertise in the area of AI and blockchain in healthcare and are setting up national AI- and Health Data Hubs.
 This momentum calls for bilateral (and European) cooperation on R&D&I.